 Nursing continues to be one of the fastest growing careers, with projected job growth of more than 25% over the next 10 years.
 Nurses are expected to play an increasingly important role in healthcare delivery, and the standards for nurses entering the field reflect the need for rigorous training in medical science, interpersonal skills, and administrative ability.

-Dominican offers a Bachelor of Science in Nursing program that has begun accepting applicants for enrollment in the fall of 2014.
+Dominican offers a Bachelor of Science in Nursing program.
 All coursework will be taken at Dominican with clinical experiences provided at partnering local healthcare facilities.